125m125/TrelloMailExtractor/README.md

 ```
 Dear Jane and John,

-For our project we should implement the following feature:
+We should implement the following feature for our project:
 <todo>
 title1
 content1